 "Legacy" 802.11 clients use 20MHz channels.
 To achieve higher data rates, 802.11n specifies the use of 40MHz wide channels.
 Channel bonding commonly uses two contiguous 20MHz channels to create a single 40MHz channel.
-While channel bonding can provide higher data rates, it will also result in fewer channels available for 2.4GHz or 5GHz devices.
+While channel bonding can provide higher data rates, it will also result in fewer channels available.

 In some high-density client environments where wireless saturation is high, having more available 20MHz channels to spread client usage provides better performance than having fewer 40MHz channels.
 In addition, not all regulatory domains support the use of a 40-MHz channel.